-Not Always Good Candidates for Daycare, Dog Walking Services, or Dog Parks: Welsh Terriers have a bold and assertive manner that can get them into trouble with other dogs.
+Not Always Good Candidates for Daycare, Group Dog Walking Services, or Dog Parks: Welsh Terriers have a bold and assertive manner that can get them into trouble with other dogs.
 Even the friendliest Welsh Terrier can have his natural approach mistaken for one of confrontation.
 Therefore, not all Welsh Terriers are good candidates for dog daycare, dog walking services, or dog parks.
 While younger Welsh Terriers can be more congenial and playful than their adult counterparts, primarily exercising and/or “socializing” younger Welsh Terriers by means of daycare and/or dog parks is not recommended for long-term success.
 Such means of “socializing” can actually teach a Welsh Terrier to be in a state of overstimulation at all times, which is rarely what people want from a companion dog.

 Proceed with Other Pets with Caution: Due to their high prey drive, Welsh Terriers can be very excited by cats, and cannot be trusted with smaller pets.
 Careful training and safety protocols are needed to acclimatize a Welsh Terrier to living with cats and other pets.

 Training Isn’t One-Size-Fits-All: Welsh Terriers have a strongly ingrained natural set of behaviors that are often misunderstood by general dog trainers.
 Prior to bringing a Welsh Terrier into your life, it is a good idea to establish a connection with a suitable and savvy trainer.
 If trained using ill-suited methods, behavioral problems can easily and quicky arise and become exacerbated in a Welsh Terrier.

 The Welsh Terrier is an affectionate, versatile, and sturdy little dog.
-They require more training than most breeds, but with the right methods are fast enthusiastic learners.
+They require more training than most terrier breeds, but with the right methods are fast and enthusiastic learners.